samgoldman/chess_analytics_blog/_drafts/1-eco-by-rating-timecontrol.md

 <script src="{{ base.url | prepend: site.url }}/assets/javascript/posts/1-eco-by-rating-timecontrol.js"></script>

-I would like to start off my mentioning that I'm pretty new to studying chess.
+I would like to start off by mentioning that I'm pretty new to studying chess.
 I've played casually with friends for years, but have never really studied strategies.
 I discovered Lichess back in September/October after a recommendation from a coworker and really started playing in November.

-I eventually stumbled across Lichess' [database](database.lichess.org/) and as someone who loves data, I immediately started figuring out what I would be able to do with.
+I eventually stumbled across Lichess' [database](database.lichess.org/) and as someone who loves data, I immediately started figuring out what I would be able to do with it.
 I'll save the technical details for another post eventually, but I tried a few different things before settling on transforming the provided PGN files into a binary format that I could process quicker.
 It took over four days to convert all eight years (2013-2020) of data, but now that I have I'm able to generate results in three to four hours (depending on what processing has to be done).

-One of my initial goals with this project was to see if there was a noticable spike in players using the [Queen's Gambit Opening](https://en.wikipedia.org/wiki/Queen%27s_Gambit).
-While I intend to return to look at that eventually, I got side-tracked by curiousity over whether players at different levels used different openings.
+One of my initial goals with this project was to see if there was a noticeable spike in players using the [Queen's Gambit Opening](https://en.wikipedia.org/wiki/Queen%27s_Gambit).
+While I intend to return to look at that eventually, I got side-tracked by curiosity over whether players at different levels used different openings.
 Brief research on Wikipedia and elsewhere indicated that they do, but I wanted to demonstrate that.

 Long story short, I posted the results for several openings on [Reddit](https://www.reddit.com/r/chess/comments/kzb9f5/selected_opening_usage_in_17_billion_lichess/) a couple of weeks ago and got some good feedback, including [creating a blog post](https://www.reddit.com/r/chess/comments/kzb9f5/selected_opening_usage_in_17_billion_lichess/gjnf7vu).
 So here I am!
-I decided to take a step back and first look at broader patterns with main [Encyclopaedia of Chess Openings (ECO)](https://en.wikipedia.org/wiki/Encyclopaedia_of_Chess_Openings) usage by game rating.
+I decided to take a step back and first look at broader patterns with [Encyclopaedia of Chess Openings (ECO)](https://en.wikipedia.org/wiki/Encyclopaedia_of_Chess_Openings) usage by game rating.

 ## Terminology